chromaui/chromatic-docs/review.md

 ## Next: Learn about documenting reusable components

-Now that you've seen how to review UI changes with teammates before merging, learn how Chromatic makes is simple to share versioned and interactive component docs.
+Now that you've seen how to review the UI changeset before merging, learn how Chromatic makes is simple to share versioned and interactive component docs.

 <a class="btn primary round" href="document">Read next chapter</a>